-When it comes to discussions about memorization, and whether musicians ought to perform from memory or not, it does seem like pianists are often at the center of the debate.
-Case in point, Stephen Hough’s eloquent take on the subject, a WQXR radio spot, a NY Times piece, and even an entire blog devoted to memorizing music.
+Indeed, when it comes to discussions about memorization, and whether musicians ought to perform from memory or not, it does seem like pianists are often at the center of the debate.
+Case in point, Stephen Hough’s eloquent take on the subject (or this podcast episode where he expands on this further), or this WQXR radio spot, this NY Times piece, or even this entire blog devoted to memorizing music.

 Most research on memorization in music has focused more on exploring various encoding strategies (like structural analysis, practicing hands together or separate, etc.) than on the retrieval process.